tedgrubbs/Rust_Logger/README.md

 Even more boring than the server config!

 - `Username` - The username that will register this machine with the server.
-Set it to whatever you want
+Set it to whatever you want (Might change this in the future to just use the system name so that you don't have to create a username for each machine manually)
 - `Server` - This is the site + port of the machine  where the `log_server` is running.
 So if the server was running at example.com on port 1241 I would put `example.com:1241` here.
 - `tracked_files` - This denotes a list of filetypes that `log_client` should monitor for changes.
 This can be a file extension, file prefix, or just some common substring found in your files.
 Different types are separated by spaces so to track multiple files this would look like "`tracked_files .log .txt .csv`"

 This covers the basic setup required for Rust_Logger to operate.
-You should now be able to run examples like the one shown earlier in [How it works - an example](#how-it-works---an-example).
+We can now do *fun things*.

 ## `log` - the command-line utility
 When you run the `log_client` install script, you are actually installing a tool called `log` which can run from the linux terminal. `log` is what you use for all interactions with Rust_Logger.
 I will now explain each of its core functions.